 Little Eva was just too hurt and confused to be still for the CT scan so the doctors asked her parents to calm her down.
 “She wanted us to hold her,” Amanda says.
 “They had her strapped down and she kept saying, ‘Get these seatbelts off of me!’
 She wanted off of that bed and so the only thing I knew to do was to sing.
 I said, ‘Eva do you want us to sing to you?’ and she said, ‘Yes.’
 I always thought we were worshippers but until that moment I had no clue what a true heart of worship was.”

 “All I could do was take my hands off my baby and raise them and tell God: ‘You are holy no matter what.’
 Eva went from the most enraged moment into the most peaceful sleep.
 They took the CT scan and it came back clear.
 There were no broken bones, no internal injuries.
 Eva left the hospital the next morning and a week later the doctor said, ‘This child looks like she scraped herself falling on the sidewalk.
 She does not look like she’s fallen 15 feet” Amanda recalls.

 Aaron & Amanda will never forget the presence of God filling the room as they sang and peace washed over their little girl.
 The musical gifts they had used for years to help and heal others suddenly became a life-changing gift to their own child.

 It was a night undoubtedly covered in God’s mercy, and that theme continues to permeate the couple’s lives and the art they create.
-Whether leading worship at Cornerstone Church, presenting concerts around the country, or simply living each day with their children, Mercy is the song Aaron & Amanda Crabb sing—not just for themselves—but for the whole world to hear.
+Whether pastoring, leading worship, presenting concerts around the country, or simply living each day with their children, Mercy is the song Aaron & Amanda Crabb sing—not just for themselves—but for the whole world to hear.